iWinston/typeorm-plus/docs/decorator-reference.md

 which represents the number of digits to the right of the decimal point and must not be greater than precision.
 Used in some column types.
 * `zerofill: boolean` - Puts `ZEROFILL` attribute on to a numeric column.
 Works only for MySQL.
+If `true`, MySQL automatically adds the `UNSIGNED` attribute to this column.
 * `unsigned: boolean` - Puts `UNSIGNED` attribute on to a numeric column.
 Works only for MySQL.
-If you specify `ZEROFILL` for a numeric column, MySQL automatically adds the `UNSIGNED` attribute to this column.
 * `charset: string` - Defines a column character set.
 Not supported by all database types.
 * `collation: string` - Defines a column collation.
 * `enum: string[]|AnyEnum` - Used in `enum` column type to specify list of allowed enum values.